-Over the past few months, countries all over the world have paid homage to their brave, tireless healthcare workers who put their lives on the line everyday, putting their own needs last and staying apart from their own families so as to protect them.
+Over the two years, countries all over the world have paid homage to their brave, tireless healthcare workers who put their lives on the line everyday, putting their own needs last and staying apart from their own families so as to protect them.
 However, the difficulty of their position is nothing new.
 Let us look back at the doctors and nurses of days gone by who faced epidemics, starvation, and poor sanitation to heal the sick and comfort the dying.

 Peter Callan was born in 1845, though it is not known for certain whether he was born in Ireland or America.
 So his place of birth could be either Cavan or New Jersey.
 He studied medicine in New York City, graduating in 1867, after which he was employed as a house surgeon at the Charity Hospital in New York.
 His career took him to Europe when he served in the U.S. navy as an assistant surgeon.